 5. Be yourself – try and make your personality shine through.
 Remember the selection committee will be reading through hundreds of applications and if they are all written without feeling or passion and are formulaic, they will soon get bored of reading another one that doesn’t show any individuality.
 Show them who you are what motivates you.

 6. Don’t make mistakes – yes we all make mistakes, it’s easily done, but do check your application for spelling and grammatical errors.
-It doesn’t take long to double check what you have written and shows a degree of laziness if there are still errors in it.
+It doesn’t take long to double check what you have written and not using capital letters, proper sentences or full stops, shows a degree of laziness.
 Don’t rush your application.
 If you don’t have time, wait until another day, when you do.
 Most scholarships have at least a few weeks’ timeframe in which to apply.

 7. Don’t miss the deadline – again, another obvious statement but you would be surprised how many people apply late and of course won’t be considered.